grafana/business-charts/README.md

 >
 >We have republished under the same plugin ID, keeping the community signature.
 This means you can simply update your plugin version.
 A new ID would have required manual updates to your dashboards.
 For additional information on the changes, see the [Notices](/NOTICES).

-⚠️ This project is not actively maintained by Grafana Labs.
+This project is now maintained by Grafana Labs.
 Pull requests are welcome and will be reviewed on a best-effort basis.
-Contact integrations@grafana.com if you are interested in taking on this project longer term.
-We will be happy to work with and eventually hand over to people who are interested in maintaining it again.

 ![Business Charts Dashboard](https://github.com/VolkovLabs/business-charts/raw/main/src/img/dashboard.png)